a building - founders hall at dusk

 Learning Center

-The Learning Center is committed to fostering academic growth for Humboldt's diverse student body by providing positive, collaborative, and inclusive learning environments informed by current research.
-Our mission is to improve student academic performance and help students progress towards a degree through skill development, tutoring, and structured collaborative learning.
+The Learning Center is committed to fostering academic growth for Cal Poly Humboldt's diverse student body by providing positive, collaborative, and inclusive learning environments informed by current research.
+Our mission is to improve student academic performance and help students progress to degrees through skill development, tutoring, and structured collaborative learning.
 We strive to provide equitable access by delivering our services in a variety of ways, including individualized and small group learning as well as direct peer and professional staff support.
 The Learning Center offers tutoring, writing support, peer coaching, supplemental instruction, and a plethora of student resources.
 Visit learning.humboldt.edu for more information.

 Writing Center